daphnetsolissou/sentiment_analysis/README.md

-# Sentiment Task
+# How does the world feel?

-This is a project that performs Emotion Detection on news articles downloaded from the https://newsapi.org API using two different methods.

-The available methods are a Multinomial Naive Bayes model and a Deep Neural Network model trained on an emotion dataset.
+This is a project that performs Emotion Detection on news articles.
+The https://newsapi.org API is used as a data source and the emotion detection is performed using two models.
+A Multinomial Naive Bayes model and a Deep Neural Network model were trained on an emotion training dataset.

 # Install Requirements
-The project is built using a clean venv of Python 3.9.0.
+A clean venv of Python 3.9.0 is recommended.

 Begin by installing the required packages with the command:
 ```bash